 3. Create an accurate job description for the role

-What should be included in a job description?
+What should be included in a nurse's job description?

 A detailed job description specific to the role will help attract the best candidates.
 Be sure to include: